ariadruker1/compatibility_optimizer/README.md

 - Integrating **visualization tools** to show convergence and score progression.
 - Allowing dynamic benchmark calculation instead of the fixed value (4949).
 - Enabling user-defined constraints or categorical balancing within pairings.
+-

+## Starter code from Richard Hoshino and completed as part of CS5100 Foundations of Artificial Intelligence